zhufamily/ODataApp1/README.md

 public virtual ParentType Parent { get; set; }
 </code>
 <h3>One-to-one relationship</h3>
-One to one relationship is rare used, but useful in certain situations, e.g., partial data are sensitive to security needs more access control.
+One to one relationship is rarely used, but useful in certain situations, e.g., partial data are sensitive so more access control will be needed.
 Usually, one entity is considered as base (parent) entity and other one is considered as attached (child) entity.
 Therefore, for one base entity it could have zero or one attached entity; while for one attached entity there will be one and only one base entity.
 From parent entity, it will be a virtual child object, no foreign key annotation needed.
 <code>
 public virtual ChildType?
 Child { get; set; }
 </code>